THURSDAY MARCH 29TH

-This year we are planning a selection of soups for lunch and a cold buffet for dinner.
+During the conference, we will provide you with lunch and dinner.
 From vegan to vegetarian and meaty options, everything is there.
-Unfortunately we cannot accommodate other allergies and intolerances.
+Unfortunately, we cannot accommodate other allergies and intolerances.
 Yet, as this is a buffet, we hope that everyone will find something to eat.

 We will also try to provide fruits and sweets to comply with vitamin requirements and maintain sugar levels during the day.
 Those who have other culinary needs or preferences, are warmly welcome to bring food with them.

 Tea, water and coffee are freely available, for a small donation.
 At the bar there is juice, cola, beer and champagne which you can buy.
 Everyone can also bring her/his drink, although high-percentage alcoholic beverages need to stay home.